 Global Environmental Governance

-As humanity and the Earth are facing major environmental challenges, the role of research is crucial to produce and shed light on new scientific knowledge, solutions and provide support to public policies at a global scale.
-As a world leader in research on agriculture, food and environment, INRAE has a responsibility to tackle these issues, while fostering international cooperation with its partners to design agricultural, food, health and environmental systems that are sustainable, efficient and fair.
+As humanity faces accelerating environmental crises, the role of research is more essential than ever, to generate knowledge, develop innovative solutions, and support evidence-based public policies at the global scale.
+As a world leader in agricultural, food and environmental research, INRAE is committed to addressing these challenges through science and international cooperation, working with partners worldwide to design agricultural, food, health and environmental systems that are sustainable, resilient and fair.

 Fostering global partnership research